wyang342/data-structures/README.md

 # Data Structures

 ## This challenge will help you to:
-- Know is a data structure
+- Know what a data structure is
 - Learn the different types of data structures and the main operations/methods associated with each
 - Create each data structure

 ## Summary
-We're going to create each data structure and the methods most commonly used for that data structure using Object Oriented Programming.
-You've been creating data structures already!
+We're going to create several data structures and the methods most commonly used for that data structure using Object Oriented Programming.

 ### READING DOCUMENTATION IS KEY THROUGHOUT YOUR CAREER (80% reading, 20% coding)